abhiyaantrix/event-radar-api/README.md

 # Event Radar API

-An all in one event management system made easy for the modern era to manage events, attendees, and more.
+An all in one event management platform made easy for the modern era to manage events, attendees, and more.

 This is the API only backend application, user facing frontend is available at [Event Radar Web](https://github.com/abhiyaantrix/event-radar-web)